Railton Road: 1981 Brixton Riot and its aftermath

-The 1981 Brixton riot started here.
-The George public house was burnt down and a number of other buildings were damaged, and the area became known as the "Front Line".
+In the riot, the George public house was burnt down and a number of other buildings were damaged, and the area became known as the "Front Line".
+In their search of the source of petrol bombs, police were accused of damaging homes, smashing televisions and ripping furniture.
 The George was replaced with a Caribbean bar called Mingles in 1981, which lasted in one form or another (later called Harmony) as a late-night mostly Caribbean-British attended club/bar until the 2000s.
 Despite its reputation as run-down, violent and racially tense – a "no-go" area – it was a hotbed of Afro-Caribbean culture, radical political activity and working-class community.
+The 121 Centre, in which the anarchists later ran a bookshop, a cafe and a disco, and published their news sheet Black Flag, was one legacy of squatting in Railton Road that survived until its heavily contested eviction in 1999.